 Install Project Broadsheet

 Download the source, install its dependencies, and start a local preview server.
-The entire process takes less than two minutes on a modern machine.
+The entire process takes 3–5 minutes on a modern machine.

 Getting Started Updated April 17, 2026 v1.0.0